mounikamona155/training-content/11/QC/Angular_week10_QC.md

      - Two-way data binding can be achieved by combining property and event binding with banana-in-a-box syntax:  [(NgModel)]="value"
  - What does Webpack do for your ng project?
    - Packages angular modules into payloads that can be loaded at once, rather than loading scripts and assets separately.
 This front-loads the load times and reduces overhead.
+ - How would you implement routing in your project?
+   - When creating a new project, accept routing as a feature when prompted.
+Then we include the path and components to be routed to in the routes attribute of the router meta-data.
+   - To add into an existing project: include the RouterModule in the module dependencies metadata, add the routes array to the module, and include the <router-outlet> element in a template.
+Also can use the CLI command: `ng generate module app-routing`
+ - What is an EventEmitter and when would you use one?
+   - this "emits" custom events using the @Output decorator, we emit events to send data to the parent component, or to an observable that allows other components to observe that data.
+ - What’s the difference between using reactive and template-driven forms?
+How would you setup each?
+   - Template-driven forms make use of the `FormsModule`, while reactive forms are based on `ReactiveFormsModule`.
+   - Template-driven forms are asynchronous in nature, whereas Reactive forms are mostly synchronous.
+   - Template-driven form logic is mostly controlled by the template, while reactive form logic is in the template file.
+ - How would you run your unit tests for an Angular project?
+   - CLI command: `ng test`